MoreThanHate

 My ex-wife and I had a mono-poly relationship for about a year before I divorced her.

-She met a guy around December of 2024 and began an online relationship with him not long after.
-She often left her discord open on the PC in the living room and this is how they communicated.
+She met a guy around December of 2024, and began an online relationship with him not long after.
+She often left her discord open on the PC in the living room.
+This is how they communicated.

-Against better judgement, I was walking by and noticed the chat was open and briefly read just what was on-screen and did no scrolling.
+Against my better judgement, I was walking by, noticed the chat was open, and briefly read just what was on-screen, and did no scrolling.
 What little information I saw was that she was planning a trip to see him without my knowledge in July.
-The last message that was sent was “Did you talk to him yet.”
-And her reply was simply “Not yet.”
+The last message that was sent was “Did you talk to him yet?"
+And her reply was simply, “Not yet.”

-I waited for her to make mention of it, this time frame was February of 2024 and she made no mention of it until mid-April.
-To which she framed it as though he “just” invited her to come see him, he lives in New Zealand btw and we’re in the states.
+I waited for her to make mention of it.
+This time frame was February of 2024, and she made no mention of it until mid-April.
+To which she framed it as though he'd “just” invited her to come see him.
+He lives in New Zealand btw and we’re in the States.

-I immediately called her out on her lie and she asked how I knew and I told her.
+I immediately called her out on her lie.
+She asked how I knew and I told her.
 She was mad at that and completely ignored the fact that she was lying to me.

-Over the next few months, I kept trying to reason with her to no avail.
-As July was rapidly approaching, she asked me about 3 week prior to her trip if I was going to divorce her over this when she returned and I simply stated yes.
+Over the next few months, I kept trying to reason with her, to no avail.
+As July was rapidly approaching, she asked me about 3 weeks prior to her trip if I was going to divorce her over this when she returned.
+I simply stated yes.

-She came back to divorce papers ready and she moved out shortly after returning, about 3 weeks.
+She came back to divorce papers ready.
+She moved out shortly after returning, about 3 weeks.

 I now have our children the majority of the time and she still, to this day, believes she didn’t do anything wrong.